 Franchising is a popular and well-established business form in the Netherlands.
 There are no limitations restricting access to the market for U.S. firms.
-The Dutch Parliament is in the process of passing legislation focused on regulating four aspects of franchising: 1.
+In January 2021, the Dutch Parliament passed legislation focused on regulating four aspects of franchising: 1.
 The precontractual exchange of information; 2.
 Contractual changes after signing; 3.
 Contract termination; and 4.
 Consultations between franchisor and franchisee.
 Companies looking to enter the Dutch market can benefit from a mature network of experienced bankers, lawyers, accountants, consultants, and other advisors specialized in franchising.

 Direct marketing is highly regulated in the Netherlands.
 The implementation of the EU’s General Data Protection Regulation (GDPR) in 2018 and other local regulations in the Netherlands have significantly impacted the ability of companies to market their products and services directly to customers and businesses by mail, digitally and by telephone.